Archive for the ‘French Drain Contractor’ Category

 French Drain with stepping stones

-Oklahoma Drainage and Sprinkler Repair – 405 203 9419 — Servicing all of Central and Western Oklahoma
+Oklahoma Drainage – 405 203 9419 — Servicing all of Central and Western Oklahoma

 Recently we had a customer call us with a drainage problem.
 She had water standing in front of garage door.
 If it got high enough it would run into the garage.
 We installed Surface Drains in the Driveway in front of the garage door in the concrete.
 The Surface Drains had metal grates and could easily support the weight of a car once the concrete had cured.